h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 - **Quadrant 2**.
 "Large dataset and similar to the pre-trained model’s dataset.
 Here you’re in la-la land.
 Any option works.
 Probably, the most efficient option is Strategy 2.
 Since we have a large dataset, overfitting shouldn’t be an issue, so we can learn as much as we want.
 However, since the datasets are similar, we can save ourselves from a huge training effort by leveraging previous knowledge.
 Therefore, it should be enough to train the classifier and the top layers of the convolutional base"(Pedro Marcelino).

 - **Quadrant 3**.
 "Small dataset and different from the pre-trained model’s dataset.
 This is the 2–7 off-suit hand of computer vision problems.
 Everything is against you.
 If complaining is not an option, the only hope you have is Strategy 2.
 It will be hard to find a balance between the number of layers to train and freeze.
 If you go to deep your model can overfit, if you stay in the shallow end of your model you won’t learn anything useful.
-Probably, you’ll need to go deeper than in Quadrant 2 and you’ll need to consider data augmentation techniques (a nice summary on data augmentation techniques is provided here)"(Pedro Marcelino).
+Probably, you’ll need to go deeper than in Quadrant 2 and you’ll need to consider data augmentation techniques"(Pedro Marcelino).

 - **Quadrant 4**.
 "Small dataset, but similar to the pre-trained model’s dataset.
 [For this situation, Strategy 3 will work best.]
 You just need to remove the last fully-connected layer (output layer), run the pre-trained model as a fixed feature extractor, and then use the resulting features to train a new classifier"(Pedro Marcelino).